 The Academy of Medical Sciences is convening researchers based internationally to discuss supporting research careers in different countries.
 Working to help researchers thrive in their careers is an important step towards building the capacity of the research systems.
 We piloted our first workshop in partnership with the Academy of Science of South Africa (ASSAF) on 22 November 2022 in Johannesburg.

-The second workshop will take place on 7 February 2023 in Nairobi, Kenya.
+The second workshop took place on 7 February 2023 in Nairobi, Kenya.

-The third workshop is expected to take place at the end of March 2023 in Rio de Janeiro, Brazil.
+The third workshop took place on 29 March 2023 in Rio de Janeiro, Brazil.

 About the workshops

 The Academy’s new Researcher Capacity Building Workshops bring together researchers from different countries, different career stages, and different disciplines through regional platforms and networking events.